 I’d sort of forgotten about potatoes myself, busy exploring other starches for my “Year of Whole Grains” series.
 So when a pound of Yukon Golds showed up in my CSA box recently, I peered in and thought, “hey there, stranger.”
 I piled the potatoes straight away into a saucepan to cook.
 Once drained, I made a warm salad with shallots, Dijon, vinegar and olive oil.
 It was perfection that I ate standing up — fork to pot to mouth, repeat (don’t tell my kids) — thinking all the while, “why have potatoes become the bad boy of the farmers’ market?”

-They’re not “fattening” as they’re perported to be.
+They’re not “fattening” as they’re purported to be.
 In fact, they have very little fat at all.
-What they are is a good source of potassium, vitamic C, and if you keep the skin intact (and you should), fiber.
+What they are is a good source of potassium, vitamin C, and if you keep the skin intact (and you should), fiber.
 Are they as superfoody as kale?
 No. As low-cal as lettuce.
 Nope.
-But prepared well and eaten in moderation, potatoes are warm and wonderful; they will fill you up and sustain you in a way that a leafy green just can’t.
+But prepared well, potatoes are warm and wonderful; they will fill you up and sustain you in a way that a leafy green just can’t.
 Indeed, potatoes have nourished entire populations the world over for centuries.

 Two weeks after the “potato salad in a pot” incident, another bag of spuds showed up in my CSA, a pound of fingerlings.
 This time I added just-ripe cherry tomatoes, fresh basil, and crumbled bacon to my original mix.
 And this time, I managed to get the salad into a bowl and myself into a chair before digging in.